 I have been using BOSH since 2012.
 I have yet to find any system like BOSH, despite the fast paced and highly competitive fields of Platforms, Containers, DevOps, and Cloud Infrastructure.

 I didn't want to write a book.
 I had written a PhD thesis in 2001 and six people read it (two supervisors, three judges, and myself).
 Fortunately, this is enough people to be awarded a doctorate.
 Unfortunately, it doesn't really qualify as "sharing knowledge."

-I wrote my first blog post in 2006, and when I quickly reached seven subscribers; I knew I'd found my preferred medium for sharing.
+I wrote my first blog post in 2006, and, once I quickly reached seven subscribers, I knew I'd found my preferred medium for sharing.

 I enjoy the continuous publication and feedback loop of blogging, and of sharing open source projects.
 I enjoy a relaxed writing style.

 I didn't want to write a "book" book.
 Not a boring book.
 Not a reference book.

 I want to share all the wonders of BOSH with you.
 I want you to use BOSH.
 I want you to feel great using BOSH.
 I want you to feel like a superhero.
 I want you to convince your friends and colleagues to use BOSH.
 I want you to help me evangelise BOSH.

 I want this to be a book that you enjoy reading.
 I hope you enjoy my manner of introducing each topic, and how the topics segue as we gradually introduce more complex topics.
 I hope you enjoy my sense of humour.

 I also want you to switch to Queen's English, to visit me in Australia, and to use the Oxford comma.